 How to Balance Holiday Stress

 Stress levels ebb and flow over the course of our lives.
-We all function differently when under stress as well.
-Some rise to the occasion and function almost better under stressful conditions or deadlines.
+We all function differently when stressed.
+Some rise to the occasion and function almost better.
 They need the motivation or just like the challenge.
 But it’s a fact that stress interferes with not only our bodies, but also our minds.

 When we pay attention and live a life that’s balanced, we truly will experience a wonderful holiday season but also mind and body wellness.